 - General anesthesia, which is also delivered via an IV, but completely puts you asleep.

 If you choose a combination of local and nitrous oxide for your simple tooth extractions, you’ll be able to drive yourself home after your procedure.
-If you choose twilight or general anesthesia, you’ll need to arrange for a ride home after your Macomb oral surgery as the strong medications you’ll receive will make it unsafe for you to drive home.
+If you choose twilight or general anesthesia, you’ll need to arrange for a ride home after your Galesburg oral surgery as the strong medications you’ll receive will make it unsafe for you to drive home.

 With a simple tooth extraction, recovery time may be easier.
 You may only need to take the day off work or school, and manage your discomfort with prescription or over-the-counter pain medication.